Nap: Potential health risks

-A 2016 meta-analysis showed that naps longer than an hour may be associated with an increased risk for cardiovascular disease, diabetes, metabolic syndrome or death.
+A 2016 meta-analysis showed that there may be a correlation between habitual napping for more than an hour, and having an increased risk for cardiovascular disease, diabetes, metabolic syndrome or death.
 There was no effect of napping for as long as 40 minutes per day, but a sharp increase in risk of disease occurred at longer nap times.
+No causal relationship was established: the link may be to do with people taking a longer nap in response to the pre-existence of other risk factors.

 Habitual naps are also an indicator of neurological degradation such as dementia in the elderly, as reduction in brain function causes more sleepiness.

-On sleep disorders
+Naps across the lifespan

-For idiopathic hypersomnia, patients typically experience sleep inertia and are unrefreshed after napping.
+The need and benefits of napping vary across different age groups since sleep patterns and requirements across a person's lifespan vary with time.